 Professional/staff development needs are determined by monitoring data, classroom visits by administrative staff, district feedback, department meetings, and individual conferences with teachers.
 New teachers also attend two days of training before the start of school to learn about procedures and routines for LISD.
-In-house staff development is facilitated by curriculum instructional strategists and experienced teachers, while out-of-district workshops are also encouraged, with teachers bringing back information and sharing it with campus teachers.
+Curriculum instructional strategists and experienced teachers facilitate in-house staff development, while out-of-district workshops are also encouraged, with teachers bringing back information and sharing it with campus teachers.